bkhshismn/Phoenix.SubscriptionService/README.md

 ## Time Spent

-Approximately **1 hour** to implement the core functionality and prepare the diagrams.
+Approximately **2-3 hours** to implement the core functionality and prepare the diagrams.

 ---